aditya-joglekar/FS02_Scoring_Toolkit/README.md

 ## Author
   * Aditya Joglekar, CRSS, UT-Dallas

-  please contact FearlessSteps@utdallas.edu, if you have any question regarding this repository.
+  please contact FearlessSteps@utdallas.edu, for any questions regarding this repository.

 ## License
 This toolkit is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 See  LICENSE for more details